THE OFFICIAL WEBSITE OF THE FORT THOMAS (KENTUCKY) HIGHLANDS HIGH SCHOOL FOOTBALL PROGRAM

 Quick Facts

-Academically, the Fort Thomas Independent School District consistently ranks among the top two school districts in Kentucky, and Highlands High School consistently ranks among the top public high schools in Kentucky.
+Academically, the Fort Thomas Independent School District consistently ranks among the top three school districts in Kentucky, and Highlands High School consistently ranks among the top public high schools in Kentucky.

 Highlands is a member of the Kentucky High School Athletic Association (KHSAA) and has been a member since 1920.

-Highlands' football team is classified as Kentucky Class 4A, District 7 (Kentucky has six football classes; 1A is for the smallest schools and 6A is for the largest schools).
+Highlands' football team is classified as Kentucky Class 5A, District 5 (Kentucky has six football classes; 1A is for the smallest schools and 6A is for the largest schools).

 Highlands is a member of the Northern Kentucky Athletic Conference (NKAC) and has been a charter member since 1922.